-Healthy eating means enjoying a variety of foods from each of the four food groups most of the time, and listening to your body’s hunger and fullness cues.
+Healthy eating means enjoying a variety of foods from Canada’s Food Guide, and listening to your body’s hunger and fullness cues.
 It’s important to remember that healthy eating is the overall pattern of the foods you eat over time and that all foods can fit!

 Eating well in addition to other healthy lifestyle behaviours such as being active, tobacco-free, limiting alcohol use and being sun safe, will help you to feel your best and may prevent chronic diseases.

 Did you know that your health is not only shaped by your lifestyle?
 It is also shaped by the places you live, work, learn and play.
 Our work focuses on ensuring the environment we live in allows you to make the healthy choice the easy choice.

 You can speak to a Registered Dietitian by calling Telehealth (Government of Ontario) toll free at 1.866.797.0000 from 9:00 a.m. to 5:00 p.m., Monday to Friday.
 Visit UnlockFood.ca for healthy eating information and free print material.

 Our team is made up of Registered Dietitians (Dietitians of Canada) who are regulated health professionals who use their knowledge and skills of food and nutrition to promote good health; Health Promotion Workers, and a Community Nutrition Assistant.
 Together we support and implement healthy eating programming in the Sudbury and District catchment area.